mrzeszewski/DigitalGeographiesBooks/README.md

 ### Games and gaming
+Spaces of gaming and spaces in games are rich ground for geographical inquiry

 1. Saker, M., & Evans, L. (2021). **Intergenerational locative play augmenting family**.
 Emerald Publishing.
 2. Deshbandhu, A. (2020). **Gaming culture (s) in India: Digital play in everyday life**.
 Routledge India.